“Okay, we’re recording now.”

 “Like you said, they brought all those high rises down.”

 “Yeah, but they just spread the problems out into surrounding counties.
-We eliminated the fortresses dealers used to operate a little more easily, but we also created easier access for addicts migrating from Oxycontin and other overprescribed opiates.
+We eliminated the fortresses dealers used to operate a little more easily, but we also created easier access for addicts, especially white ones, migrating from Oxycontin and other overprescribed opiates.
 All we did is relocate their businesses to the suburbs, expanding their customer base”

 “So you failed.
 That’s why you’re quitting?”